How to Preserve Shelf-Stable Lemon or Lime Juice

 Method

-1. Wash your jars thoroughly, then place them in a 100°C oven for 20 minutes to sterilise.
+1. Wash your jars thoroughly in hot soapy water and keep them hot until filling (for example in simmering water or a dishwasher on its hot cycle, or place them in a 100°C oven for 20 minutes).
 Boil the lids in a saucepan of water on the stove-top for a few minutes and keep them hot until you’re ready to seal the jars.

 2. Fill a large stock pot with enough water to cover your jars by at least 2.5 cm (1 inch).
 Bring it to a rolling boil while you prepare the juice.